 I hope you give this chorizo empanada recipe a try, and if you do, please come back and give the recipe a star rating.
 And scroll down and leave a comment about your experience with the recipe.

-And if you have a favorite empanada filling recipe, let me know.
-Now that I had such success with this recipe, I’m looking for ideas.
+And if you have a favorite empanadas de chorizo recipe, let me know.
+Now that I had such success with this recipe, I’m looking for more filling ideas for chorizo.

 If you like this recipe … you might like: